Maldives profile - Timeline

 Government crackdown

-2016 February - Sheikh Imran Abdulla, the leader of the Islamist opposition Adhaalath Party (AP), is jailed for 12 years on a terrorism charge for inciting unrest during an anti-government rally.
+2016 February - Sheikh Imran Abdulla, the leader of the Islamist opposition Adhaalath Party, is jailed for 12 years on a terrorism charge for inciting unrest during an anti-government rally.

-2016 April - Government orders former president Mohamed Nasheed to return from medical leave in Britain and strips him of his pension entitlements and health insurance.

-2016 May - Government cuts diplomatic relations with Iran accusing it of undermining peace and security in the Gulf region.

 2016 May - Former president Mohamed Nasheed is granted refugee status in Britain.